 Tainted Market

 The idea behind a limited-edition print series is that you make that print in that size only a certain number of times and then that’s it.
 You make no more in that size ever.
-The problem is that some artists and photographers have come to taint the market of their limited editions by recreating the print(s) in a slightly different size and making it a different limited edition series.
+The problem is that some artists and photographers have come to taint the market of their limited editions.
+They do so by recreating the print(s) in a slightly different size and making it a different limited-edition series.

-Cramer Imaging's photograph of a framed landscape painting with mountains and a lake on a white wall
+Audrey Cramer Photography's photograph of a framed landscape painting with mountains and a lake on a white wall

 Conclusion